-Then these raw beans are roasted to give them the flavor and aroma that we all are familiar with.
+Then these raw beans are roasted to give them the flavor that we all are familiar with.
 Then these are packed and sent out for selling.
 Or if they need grounds, these roasted coffee beans are crushed and ground as per requirement and sent to sell.

 But for instant coffee, another step is added in this process.
 After the grinding of the coffee beans, giant vats of ground coffee are created by steeping the grounds.
 These grounds are then reduced into thick coffee concentrate.

 In order to create a shelf-stable product, the moisture in this concentrate needs to be removed completely.
 Then, they are freeze-dried and crushed into powder, which we know as instant coffee.